Copley Place: Description

-History
+Development

+Site

 The structure was the first major project designed by Howard Elkus, then of The Architects' Collaborative.
 At the time, it was Boston's largest urban mixed-use development project, financed by the Pritzker family of Chicago.
 It was built in 1983 directly above the Massachusetts Turnpike and Huntington Avenue highway interchange ramps, which had been constructed in 1964 on the site of the former South End Armory.
 The Armory building had been completed in 1890, and was razed to make room for the Mass Pike right-of-way.
 Later, as a principal of Elkus Manfredi Architects, Elkus would lead several major renovations of the mall, and a proposed expansion.

+Proposed residential tower

 In 2011, plans for a 60000 sqft addition of retail space to the facility and a 54000 sqft expansion of its Neiman Marcus anchor were approved by the Boston Redevelopment Authority.
 By February 2013, the project was awaiting final design plans.
 In October 2016, Simon Properties announced indefinite postponement of its $500-million project to build a 52-story luxury residential tower, and drastic scaling back of plans to expand the Copley Place mall, citing concerns about rising costs and competition from other Boston luxury towers already under construction.